-Chemotherapy is a combination of drugs that target rapidly dividing cells like cancer cells.
+Chemotherapy is a combination of drugs that target rapidly dividing cells.
 The drugs kill cancer cells or keep them from growing.
 Chemotherapy is often used for fast growing tumors.
 It may be used to treat brain tumors:

-Most chemotherapy is delivered to the blood stream through an IV or by mouth.
-However, most chemotherapy drugs can not get to the brain because of the blood brain barrier.
-The barrier protects the brain from harmful substances in blood flow but can also make some treatments like chemotherapy more difficult.
+Most chemotherapy is delivered to the blood stream through an IV.
+However, most chemotherapy drugs can not get to the brain because of the blood brain barrier (BBB).
+The BBB protects the brain from harmful substances in the regular blood flow, but it can also make some treatments (like chemotherapy) more difficult.
 To treat brain tumors, chemotherapy may be: